-II / B.SA SAMCC - SAUDI ARABIAN MISSION CONTROL CENTRE1.
+II / A.SA SAMCC - SAUDI ARABIAN MISSION CONTROL CENTRELast updated: October 20131.
 GENERAL

 The Saudi Arabian Mission Control Centre is co-located with the RCC in Jeddah.
 The SAMCC controls two LEOLUTs with G-SARP.
 These two LUTs are located at: